ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 To install dem stitcher: `pip install dem-stitcher`

-Currently, only python 3.7 - 3.9 are supported (3.7 will soon be dropped).
+Currently, only python 3.8 - 3.9 are supported (3.7 is unofficially supported, i.e. not tested).
 Python 3.10 requires a pre-release of `rasterio` (see `environments/environment-310.yml`).

 ## With ISCE2 or gdal